jentery/zine/index.md

 * Have you ever heard of zines?
 * Different kinds of zines: What styles do you see?
 Personal?
 Illustration?
 Typed?
 Topics?
-* Components of zines: paper, folds, binding, marks, visuals, writing, audience
+* Components of zines: paper, folds, binding, marks, visuals, arrangements
 * By whom are they written?
 For whom?
+* What make a layout interesting?

 Recap (5 minutes)

 ## Why a Zine Today about Technology Today?
 (10 minutes)

 What can zines tell us about technology?
 How do they circulate?
 In what settings?
 Why might you make a zine about technology?
 Doesn't it seem odd and even ironic to use zines for such purposes?

+Provide examples of a few zines about technology and culture.

 ## Break (10 minutes)